-Man charged following fatal fire
+Man charged with murder after fatal fire

-Man charged following fatal fire in Inverness
+Man charged with murder after fatal fire in Inverness

 - 1 June 2018